What Engine Does McLaren Use in F1?

 Power Output and Hybrid System

-The Mercedes-AMG F1 M13 E Performance is a V6 turbo hybrid known for high power and strong efficiency.
+The Mercedes-AMG F1 M13 E Performance is a V6 turbo hybrid known for high power output and strong efficiency.
 A powerful combustion engine works with an energy recovery system (ERS) to add electric boost and charge on the move.

 The ERS includes: